-- In cold or damp weather, the use of the RECIRCULA-TION mode will cause windows to fog on the inside because of moisture build-up inside the vehicle.
-For maximum defogging, select the Outside Air position. - In order to prevent fogging, when the recirculation button is pressed and the mode control is set to PANEL the A/C will engage automatically. - The A/C can be deselected manually without disturbing the mode control selection.
+- If the RECIRCULATION button is pressed when the system is in MIX, DEFROST, or FLOOR mode the RECIRCULATION LED indicator will flash 3 times and then turn off to indicate RECIRCULATION mode is not allowed. - Continuous use of the RECIRCULATION mode may make the inside air stuffy and window fogging may occur.
+Extended use of this mode is not recommended. - In cold or damp weather, the use of the RECIRCULA-TION mode will cause windows to fog on the inside because of moisture buildup inside the vehicle.
+For maximum defogging, select the outside air position. - In order to prevent fogging, when the RECIRCULA-TION button is pressed and the mode control is set to PANEL, the A/C will engage automatically.

+• The A/C can be deselected manually without disturbing the mode control selection.